Xingkong (camouflage): Fielding

 According to Senior Colonel Wu Qian, Director General of the Information Office of the Chinese Ministry of National Defense, the camo's distribution to the entire PLA is going as scheduled in an October 31, 2019 announcement.

 The Xingkong is expected to be distributed with helmets, tactical gloves, combat vests and military boots.

 Variants

-Five variants of pattern for Xingkong camouflage is available.
+There are five variants of pattern for Xingkong camouflage.